-When property owners suffer water damage caused by a plumbing problem like a broken pipe or other damage to their residence, these types of disasters can cause stress and confusion as insurance policyholders attempt to determine how to navigate the claims process and obtain the compensation they need after suffering damage to their residential or business property.
-Florida insurance claims attorney J.P.
-Gonzalez-Sirgo has provided a checklist of important steps to follow if you believe you have suffered property damage that is covered by your insurance.
+When property owners suffer water damage caused by a plumbing problem like a broken pipe, leaky pipes, or other damage to their residence, these types of disasters can cause stress and confusion as insurance policyholders attempt to determine how to navigate the claims process and obtain the compensation they need after suffering damage to their residential or business property.
+Below is a checklist of some important steps to follow if you believe you have suffered property damage that is covered by your insurance.

 Mitigate Damages: Although you do not want to conduct significant repairs or discard debris before an adjuster has had a chance to inspect any property damage, most insurance policies require an insured to mitigate damages.
 If part of the roof of your home has caved in, you should use a tarp, plastic wrap or other form of temporary repair to prevent further damage.
 The cost of the temporary repairs implemented by a policyholder may be covered, so you should contact your adjuster and ask whether the cost of such repairs will be reimbursed.